RIAEvangelist/node-dominos-pizza-api/docs/DominosMenu.md

 ```

-# store.dominosMenu.Misc
+# store.menu.dominos.Misc

-The `store.dominosMenu.Misc` object contains a little bit of useful information like the `StoreID` and date and time at the stores location.
+The `store.menu.dominos.Misc` object contains a little bit of useful information like the `StoreID` and date and time at the stores location.

 ```js